alexpovel/b4s/README.md

 ### Compile-time

-Only this function is `const fn`, and usable statically.
+For convenience, there's also a `const fn`, usable statically.
 As a tradeoff, it's potentially unsound.

 ```rust
 use b4s::{AsciiChar, SortedString};